-Whether you are dealing with your home stereo or a car, amplifiers and subwoofers can greatly enhance the sound quality and you experience by adding more power and bass.
-However, you may find yourself with the common yet annoying problem where the amp has power and turns on but the subwoofer does not work.
+Whether you are dealing with your home stereo or a car, amplifiers, and subwoofers can greatly enhance the sound quality and your experience by adding more power and bass.
+However, you may find yourself with the common yet annoying problem where the amp has power and turns on, but the subwoofer does not work.

-In this auricle, we will fix this issue – your speakers or sub stopped working but the amp has power.
+In this article, we will fix this issue – your speakers or sub stopped working but the amp has power.

-This issue is often due to a variety of reasons including incorrectly set volume, wiring issues, incorrect inputs or cabling, or the sub or speakers themselves may be at fault.
+This issue is often due to a variety of reasons, including incorrectly set volume, loose cables, wiring issues, a blown fuse, incorrect inputs or cabling, or the sub or speakers themselves may be at fault.
 The most common issue is wiring.

 If you suspect that you are having a wiring issue, check out this article on how to connect a subwoofer to an amplifier.